 On the eve of selling her mother's house, a thirty-something housewife wakes up to a hangover surrounded by her best friends from high school, who were used to partying in the house in an earlier era, and stirring memories of old teenage games and truths revealed about loves lost.
 Written by

-Administered by Sony ATV Songs (BMI) See more »
+Administered by Chrysalis Songs (BMI) See more »

 Was this review helpful to you?